-The ABATE Study is testing a vaccine for Alzheimer’s.
+The ABATE Study is testing a potential treatment for Alzheimer’s disease in people with Down Syndrome.

 The study is being conducted in collaboration with the Alzheimer’s Clinical Trials Consortium – Down Syndrome – ACTC-DS.